 Some users do not like that there is no on/off switch, as soon as you press the trigger, it is live.

-These are not as strong as some of the other models and may require a second swat to finish the job.
+These are not as strong as other models, and may require a second swat to finish the job.

-Most people love sitting outside on summer nights, appreciating the great weather and beautiful sunsets.
-At the same time, nobody likes having flying insects interrupt their relaxation time.
-Unfortunately, the outdoors and insects are inseparable during the summer.
-You want to enjoy your time outdoors, so eliminating insects is a top priority.
+Unfortunately, the outdoors and insects often go hand-in-hand during the summer.
+You want to enjoy your time outdoors, so dealing with insects is a top priority.
 If you prefer to avoid using harsh chemicals and sprays around your home, a bug zapper racket is a nice alternative.

 This device works equally well indoors or outdoors.
 Best of all, you might even improve your tennis swing in the process.
 (Just don’t kill so many insects that you develop tennis elbow.)